augustey/WebCheckers/docs/DesignDoc.md

 The application tier consists of four classes that provide services to the UI tier:
 GameCenter, PlayerLobby, GameWin, and PlayerService.
 Each of these classes play a central role in the flow of the application.
-GameCenter controls what games are active, PlayerLobby holds all of the active players, GameWin determines when and how a game is ended, and PlayerService provides utility to the respective player.
+GameCenter controls what games are active, PlayerLobby holds the active players, GameWin determines when and how a game ends, and PlayerService provides utility to the respective player.

 ### Model Tier